Visit the Jersey Shore's ShoreTown Ballpark

 Food and Drink

 For local craft beer before the game, stop by Icarus Brewing off New Hampshire Ave. near the ballpark.
-Up to 24 selections, from sours and stouts to pilsners and IPAs, are on tap in the tasting room, where the soundtrack is provided by a library of vinyl records, and there is also outdoor seating in the beer garden.
+Up to 24 selections, from sours and stouts to pilsners and IPAs, are on tap in the tasting room, where a library of vinyl records provides the soundtrack, and there is also outdoor seating in the beer garden.

 New Jersey is home to one other affiliated Minor League club: The Somerset Patriots are the Double-A club for the Yankees and play in Bridgewater, about an hour's drive north of Lakewood.
 The Trenton Thunder of the MLB Draft League are 45 minutes west on I-195 in the state capital.
 And in the northern reaches of the state, the MLB-partner Frontier League has two teams.
 The New Jersey Jackals play at Yogi Berra Stadium, adjacent to the Yogi Berra Museum & Learning Center on the campus of Montclair State University, and the Sussex County Miners play in a rural ballpark in Frankford Township, located in New Jersey's northernmost county.